Canonical bases arising from quantum symmetric pairs of Kac-Moody type: Introduction

 Let us expand on some of the main obstacles toward canonical bases arising from QSP before the current work.
 Set $\mA =\Z[q,q^{-1}]$.
 Similar to the canonical bases for quantum groups, the $\imath$canonical bases on modules require 3 ingredients: \begin{enumerate} \item a bar involution $\ipsi$; \item an integral $\mA$-form; \item a $\Z[q^{-1}]$-lattice (with some distinguished basis). \end{enumerate}

-The bar involution on $\Ui$ in general was proposed in \cite{BW18a} and then constructed in great generality in \cite{BK15} who also specifies the constraints on the parameters $\vs$ and $\kappa$.
-On the other hand, the new bar involution $\ipsi$ at the level of $\U$-modules (regarded as $\Ui$-modules by restriction) requires the notion of quasi-$K$-matrix due to the authors \cite{BW18a}, which is a QSP generalization of Lusztig's quasi-$R$-matrix; the existence of quasi-$K$-matrix in much generality has been subsequently established by \cite{BK18} (and \cite{BW18b}).
+The bar involution on $\Ui$ in general was proposed in \cite{BW18a} and then constructed in great generality by Balagovic-Kolb in \cite{BK15} who also specified the constraints on the parameters $\vs$ and $\kappa$.
+On the other hand, the new bar involution $\ipsi$ at the level of $\U$-modules (regarded as $\Ui$-modules by restriction) requires the notion of quasi-$K$-matrix due to the authors \cite{BW18a}, which is a QSP generalization of Lusztig's quasi-$R$-matrix; the existence of quasi-$K$-matrix in much generality has been subsequently established by \cite{BK19}.

-These general constructions in \cite{BK15, BK18} largely rely on two crucial assumptions.
+These general constructions in \cite{BK15, BK19} largely rely on two crucial assumptions.
 The first (and somewhat mild) assumption is that the Cartan integers are bounded, i.e., $|a_{ij}| \le 3$.
 The construction of a bar involution on $\Ui$ relies on explicit Serre type presentations of $\Ui$, which are only available under the bound assumption on $(a_{ij})$ until very recently.
 In a recent work \cite{CLW18}, a Serre presentation was obtained for the quasi-split $\imath$quantum group $\Ui$ (i.e. associated to the Satake diagram with $\Iblack =\emptyset$) without any bound constraint on $(a_{ij})$, and the existence of the bar involution on such $\Ui$ follows.
 Note the QSP of finite and affine types are all covered.

 The second (and a more serious) assumption is the validity of a conjecture in \cite{BK15} that certain numbers $\nu_i \in \{1, -1\}$ for $i\in \I_\circ$ should always be $\nu_i=1$; for a precise formulation see \eqref{eq:Zi}--\eqref{eq:nu} and Conjecture~\ref{conj:BK}.
 It was shown in \cite{BK15} that $\nu_i=1$ always holds for $\U$ of finite type.
 For $\U$ of Kac-Moody type, the conjecture is only known for $\U$ of locally finite type (cf. \cite[\S5.4]{BW18b}), and in this case it follows from the counterpart in the finite type since the definition of $\nu_i$ is local.
 We shall refer to this BK conjecture as the {\em Fundamental Lemma of QSP}, since while this sounds like a mere technicality but several major constructions in great generality depend on it.
-For example, the quasi-$K$-matrix as well as universal $K$-matrix in \cite{BK18} (which was first constructed in \cite[\S2.5]{BW18a} for quasi-split QSP of type AIII) both rely on the validity of the Fundamental Lemma of QSP.
+For example, the quasi-$K$-matrix as well as universal $K$-matrix in \cite{BK19} (which was first constructed in \cite[\S2.5]{BW18a} for quasi-split QSP of type AIII) both rely on the validity of the Fundamental Lemma of QSP.

 The approach developed in \cite{BW18a} on the integrality issue for the quasi-$K$-matrix $\Upsilon$ and the modified form $\Uidot$ of finite type is rather tedious and technical as it is based on a case-by-case analysis in the 8 real rank one finite type cases.
 Such an approach toward the integrality is not generalizable to $\Ui$ of Kac-Moody type, as it is probably impossible to classify the real rank one $\imath$quantum groups of Kac-Moody type (there is already a zoo of real rank one $\imath$quantum groups of affine type; cf. \cite{RV16}).